Privacy Notice for Generation New Era families

 About this privacy notice

-CLS (‘we’, ‘our’ and ‘us’) values your contribution to Generation New Era (‘the study’).
+CLS (“we”, “our” and “us”) values your contribution to the study.
 We respect your privacy and are committed to protecting your personal data.
-This privacy notice tells you why and how we collect and use your personal data and provides information about your rights.
-This privacy notice applies to personal data provided to us, by you and about you by third parties.
-This privacy notice is for anyone whose data that we hold for the research purposes of the study including:
+This notice explains why and how we collect and use your personal data, including data provided by you or by third parties, and outlines your rights.
+This notice applies to anyone whose data we hold for the study, including:

 - Families invited to take part in the study

-- Respondents – parents/legal guardians/partners of parents of babies in the study
+- Respondents – parents/carers who take part in the study

 - The babies in the study